 William Trimble – My music background started with my mother at the piano.
 From there it was the trumpet and baritone and, of course, as with all of us who were teenagers in the 70’s, I picked up the guitar.
 With the encouragement of my co-worker/voice teacher Mary Russell, I pursued singing four years ago with the Albuquerque Civic Chorus under the direction of Dr. Gary Pyland, then Renato Estacio and currently Jerrilyn Foster.
 I’ve sung with Matthew Greer the past two summers in his Quintessence summer choral festival, and also with David Felberg and the Albuquerque Philharmonic.
 I have a son in Dallas and a daughter in Las Vegas, Nevada.
 I also recently became a grandfather and am thrilled!
 Singing has brought so much pleasure to my life.
 The best part has been all the wonderful people in the music community.

 Vicky Wood is an elementary music teacher with Albuquerque Public Schools.
-She originally hails from Maryland but has been living in Albuquerque for almost ten years and has no plans to leave.
-She enjoys traveling and spending time with her husband and three beautiful cats.
+She originally hails from Maryland but has been living in Albuquerque for over ten years and has no plans to leave.
+She is Secretary and Volunteer Coordinator for Coro Lux as well as Treasurer for New Mexico AOSA, so it’s a good thing she has summers off to regain her sanity!
+During her free time, she prefers to either travel the world or hang out at home with her cats.